ben-houghton-zz/computervisionfunction/readme.md

 [Azure Cognitive Services Computer Vision](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) API.
 The API performs images analysis and returns a JSON payload of data.

 When the data is succesfully returned from the Computer Vision API, the JSON document is written to an [Azure DocumentDB](https://azure.microsoft.com/en-us/services/documentdb/) where we could perform queries or analytics against the data.

+Next the image is analysed for any text using the Computer Vision OCR service, any data that is returned is then used to update the DocumentDB document.

+Because this data is written to a DocumentDB database, it can be integrated with [Azure Search](https://docs.microsoft.com/en-us/azure/search/search-howto-index-documentdb) which then gives you a searchable respository for all the tags and meta data returned from the Computer Vision API.

 To make this demo work, you need to clone or download this repository, then -